 It is Kaplan’s affection for jazz that was recently showcased at his monthly Broadway Jazz Session, where he gathered an eight-piece band to reinterpret musical theater standards with a refreshing spin.
 His only caveat is to showcase songs from shows that are currently running on Broadway, and he happened to luck out this fall with Prince of Broadway, the Hal Prince retrospective that offers him access to a substantial body of work.

 The evening began with a dissonant, punctuated, and occasionally assaulting rendition of “The Ballad of Sweeney Todd” by Stephen Sondheim.
 It was an electric way to start the night and set a standard that was mostly kept throughout the 75-minute set.
-Other highlights included “Whatever Lola Wants” (The Pajama Game), smoothly sung by guest star Mariand Torres (Elphaba standby for Wicked on Broadway); a bossa nova-tinged rendition of the title song from Phantom of the Opera; and a dynamic, funky take on “Put On Your Sunday Clothes” from Hello, Dolly!.
+Other highlights included “Whatever Lola Wants” (Damn Yankees), smoothly sung by guest star Mariand Torres (Elphaba standby for Wicked on Broadway); a bossa nova-tinged rendition of the title song from Phantom of the Opera; and a dynamic, funky take on “Put On Your Sunday Clothes” from Hello, Dolly!.

 Tony Award nominee Christiane Noll joined Kaplan and the band for a fairly traditional take on “Can’t Help Lovin’ Dat Man” from Showboat along with a multi-octave scat of “Waiting for Life” from Once on This Island (opening on Broadway this December).